 Most Mercedes models made after 1998 are equipped with high-security keys, which only a few locksmiths can cut.
 In addition, models made after 2004 are equipped with a push to start high-security system, which most chances an automotive locksmith doesn’t carry the necessary equipment to make a replacement key.
 Therefore, your local dealer would be the best option.

-A: That depends on the year, make and model of your car.
-To replace a Mercedes key ranges between $200-$1100.
-However, that price may vary depends on the availability of code, type of key (chip, fob, “push to start”, remote), your location, time of day and more.
+A: That depends on the year, make, and model of your car.
+To replace a Mercedes key range between $200-$1300.
+However, that price may vary depends on the availability of code, type of key (chip, fob, “push to start”, remote), your location, time of day, and more.

 Q: How can I know if my 2007 Mercedes Sprinter key had a chip in it?
 I understand that some keys need to be programmed and some don’t?